drgerg/shoppingList/README.md

     - When you set the title text, try to keep it less than around 20 characters long.
  - Select Database opens a Windows file selection dialog.
 When you click on the file of your choice, the location of that file is saved in ShoppingList.ini.

+SL optionally creates a PDF version of your list when you print.
+This file is saved in the folder where your Shopping List .xlsx file is.

+You can actually use SL without a receipt printer by leaving the IP address at 192.168.254.254.
+Select 'File/Configure' to set the IP address.

 ## FUNCTIONS EXPLAINED: